So ends my first week as officially not-a-doctor.

 3. Everyone really respects the fact that I’m a doctor

 When I met one of my new colleagues, she actually exclaimed, “Oh my goodness, so you’re an actual doctor?”
 I guess you would expect to find a doctor in a hospital, so it’s not a big deal.
 It’s even less significant when you’re surrounded by brilliant senior doctors who are much more qualified and cleverer than you.
-As a result, I’ve never really thought of my degree as being anything special, but at Dr Morton’s, having a junior doctor on the team is almost revolutionary.
-The head of PR is excited because he’ll no longer have to waste time getting medical articles proof-read by busy Karen and my partner in marketing is relieved she’ll no longer have to struggle to translate medical language into lay terms.
+As a result, I’ve never really thought of my degree as being anything special, but here in the real world, having a junior doctor on the team is almost revolutionary.
+The head of PR is excited because he’ll no longer have to waste time getting medical articles proof-read by busy consultant partners, and my partner in marketing is relieved she’ll no longer have to struggle to translate medical language into lay terms.
 I kind of wish other doctors like me had the chance to see their skills in this context, because you suddenly realise you are an exceptionally trained and rather useful individual.

 4. My appearance